Jerusalem Baptist Church History

 Having resigned the pastoral duties of the Mt.
 Zion Baptist Church in Louisa, Virginia in April, 1892, Dr. W. L. Taylor, Sr. was called to pastor the Jerusalem Baptist Church in the spring of 1893.
 Dr. Taylor was an outstanding figure of his day.
 He was president of the True Reformers Bank of Richmond and grand worthy master of the United Order of True Reformers.
 He was a man of great versatility, a preacher, administrator, lecturer, musician and school teacher.
 When he took charge as pastor of Jerusalem, the church house was greatly in need of remodeling and repairs, aside from this the congregation was small and the Sunday school was at the lowest point.

 He succeed in building a modern edifice with every convenience of divine worship.
 Under Rev. Taylor’s administration, the following deacons were ordained, Tom Taylor, Richard Anderson, John R. Elliot, J.R.
 Thompson, W.H.
 Green and Robert Lacy.
-The treasurer at that time was John Brown.
-Rev. Taylor’s tenure as pastor was about 23 years, for indeed he was an outstanding leader of his day.
-He died April 1, 1915.

 He was succeeded by the Rev. Joshua Moore.
 His stay was of a short duration.
 The church then extended a call to the Rev. T. M. Allen, B.D., who served from 4 to 5 years.
 Under his leadership, the day of worship service was changed from the first to the third Sunday.
 E.D.
 Bowles and Andrew Jackson were ordained deacons during his stay.